 What makes you different from your competitors?

-That’s a key question which defines your whole marketing strategy.
+That's a key question that defines your whole marketing strategy.
 But it has an even greater impact on your social media strategy because everything you post on social media is there for public scrutiny.